Imagen dinámica

 The search for high-quality references may seem like a tedious task, but it’s an investment worth making.
 A sharp image, with good definition and appropriate size, will allow you to observe the tiniest details, from the way light reflects off an object to the subtle color variations in skin or fabric.

 In the digital age, we have the advantage of being able to adjust search filters to find high-resolution images.
 Yes, this can take more time, but think of it as an investment.
-The time you “lose” looking for the perfect reference will be gained back many times over when you’re drawing, avoiding frustrations and achieving a much more satisfactory final result.
+The time you “lose” searching for the perfect reference will be gained back tenfold when you’re drawing, avoiding frustrations and achieving a much more satisfying final result.

 Sources of inspiration: An ocean of possibilities for your references